nbehrnd/aRMSD/docs/aRMSD-primer.md

 `aRMSD`.
 The copy is verbatim, with the exception of putting the information into one place, a reformat, and a spell check.

+**Notice:** The original version of the script to compile `aRMSD` in Windows, `compile_aRMSD.py`, as left by Arne Wagner in 2017 was mentioned as not working (ticketed as issue on
+<https://www.github.com/aRMSD/aRMSD>).
+I attempted to rectify for
+this with `compile_aRMSD_revision_07Dez2018.py` present in this fork by code linting (`flake8`).
+While syntactically altered, lines 238&#x2013;242 contain a currently muted instruction which needs further improvement.
+It may be that the compilation in Windows *still* does not work, but you are more than welcome to suggest an improvement.
+Regardless of this issue, Arne Wagner's outline is still kept as a potential help for you.

 *This* forked branch is based on the original version 0.9.6 by Arne Wagner.
 It was developed further in Debian 10 (Sid/buster) because `aRMSD` was used side-by-side with other programs already deployed